What to look out for when purchasing tickets for more complicated European train journeys which involve connecting between trains

 What is NOT covered by the AJC are the independent train operating companies, such as Italo in Italy, or Regiojet in the Czech Republic.

 Also outside the AJC are some of the international train services, managed by multiple operators, including Eurostar and Thalys, though both companies have stated they will abide by it

 Also Ouigo trains in France aren't signed up to the AJC, so connections between Ouigo and Eurostar trains aren't protected, if a delayed Ouigo causes a missed connection into a Eurostar, you will have to re-book the train to the UK.

-(5) However if you will be making a multi-train international high speed journey, your protection against having to re-book train specific tickets in the event of a delay, is provided by Railteam - IF you have booked an end-to-end ticket inclusive of ALL the journeys you will be taking, and not made separate bookings for each train you will be taking
+(5) However if you will be making a multi-train international high speed journey, your protection against having to re-book train specific tickets in the event of a delay, is provided by Railteam - IF you have booked an end-to-end journey inclusive of ALL the trains you will be taking, and not made separate bookings for each train you will be taking

 The members of the Railteam Alliance are:

 In the event of a delay, Railteam has a ‘HOTNAT’ – ‘hop on the next available train’ policy - but it only applies if you don't book separate tickets for each part of the journey.

 Although the name of that Railteam policy is a tad misleading, because if your booking does include a specific train, what you can’t do is just hop on the next train on to your destination, you will need to stop at a ticket or info desk and be issued with a HOTNAT paper or a stamp on your ticket.

 But also note that if won't be issued with new tickets, so you need to seek out the train manager prior to boarding and in effect ask their permission to join the train.